 Saturday 21st January, 2017.
 St James’ Theatre, London.

 While the script and music are both significant triumphs, this production has at its disposal one of the strongest casts I’ve seen.
-There really is no weak link in this casting chain.
-On the contrary, there is an astounding amount of talent blazing across that stage for the entire show; comic, sobering, toe-tapping, rocking out talent.
-The cast bring the songs and the script to life in a way which I cannot fault and the music is possibly the most eclectic mix that I’ve seen in a good while, succeeding in manipulating the audience into the appropriate emotional contortion at any given point.
-The first half does feel a little on the long side (but that’s no major qualm considering the quality).
-It is a whirlwind of energy which sets up all the elements crucially needed for the second half, when the actors wrench hearts from chests in a massacre of the emotions.
+The music is possibly the most eclectic mix that I’ve seen in a good while, skilfully guiding the audience into the appropriate emotional contortion at any given point.
+The first half does feel a little on the long side but there’s a whirlwind of energy from the cast to keep things moving along nicely.

-Transformations of vibrant, lovable characters into hollow, fractured shells has long since been a trope of successful dramas and musicals, but it’s rarely done so well as it is in ‘RENT’.
 Jonathan Larson was clearly a man attuned to the subtleties and daggers of the human condition.
 His creation of Angel is one of the most affecting things about the show as a whole, and Layton Williams was a perfect casting choice.
 Playful, seductive and vivacious – skilfully stopping just short of the drag queen stock character and giving depth to the lacquered exterior.
-The fate of Angel is a gut punch executed with skilled knowledge of what it is that breaks a human heart; it was a scene which put me in mind of ‘Steel Magnolias’, the only film to ever make me face-scrunch-cry.
-What Larson did in this show with characters like Angel and Mimi is superbly crafted.
+The fate of Angel is a gut punch executed with skilled knowledge of what it is that breaks a human heart.

-There’s an awful lot of life and laughter in this show, with plenty of musical theatre gemstones attached, but it was the inescapably emotional aspects which left me reeling and which drives the passion of this review.
-As someone who is anything but quick to tears, I have seen countless shows and hardly cried at any of them.
-Admittedly, I’ve welled up and choked up at a fair few, with ‘Wicked’ in particular never failing to raise the tears, but it takes something very special to really make the tears really fall.
-The few to have conquered my defiant tear ducts in this way are the aforementioned ‘The Color Purple’, ‘Mother, Son’ by Jeffrey Solomon and ‘Memphis’.
-Now ‘Rent’ can be added to this limited list with deep appreciation.
+There’s an awful lot of life and laughter in this show, with plenty of musical theatre gemstones attached, but it was the inescapably emotional aspects which left me reeling.
 Put it this way: if it gets to the point where you can’t feel single tears anymore because your face has become a river, and you’re not even wiping them away anymore while also facing the very real danger of an audible heave, you’ve got yourself a thunderously powerful show.
 So if you’re someone who only sees a handful of shows in a year, make this one of them.
 It’s truly something special.

 You can get your tickets here!